Restoration Recovery outpatient addiction treatment logo

 Day 1 — Call 423-498-2000 or request a callback

-The intake call is short: 5–10 minutes covering insurance verification and scheduling.
-No clinical questions, no commitment to start treatment.
+The intake call is short: 5–10 minutes covering a few basic questions — what you’ve been using and when your last dose was — plus insurance verification and scheduling.
+There’s no commitment to start treatment.
 We book the soonest Friday appointment that fits your insurance at the Ringgold clinic.

 First appointment — Friday in Ringgold